massimo-guarascio/FaviconStegoDetection/README.md

 ## Authors

 The code is developed and maintained by Massimo Guarascio, Nunziato Cassavia and Marco Zuppelli (massimo.guarascio@icar.cnr.it , nunziato.cassavia@icar.cnr.it, marco.zuppelli@ge.imati.cnr.it)

+### Input details
+We assume that the main directory includes a number of subfolders, one for each class (legitimate favicons and the one embedded with php scripts or urls).